pactflow/example-bi-directional-provider-dotnet/README.md

       docker run --net="host" schemathesis/schemathesis:stable run --stateful=links --checks all http://host.docker.internal:9000/swagger/v1/swagger.json > report.txt
       ```

-  3. Now that the Swagger doc is generated and verified the contract can be published to Pactflow.
+  3. Now that the Swagger doc is generated and verified the contract can be published to PactFlow.
 The easiest way to do this via windows is using our standalone tools.
 See [here](https://docs.pactflow.io/docs/bi-directional-contract-testing/contracts/oas#publishing-the-provider-contract--results-to-pactflow) for cross platform instructions.

   4. Check can-i-deploy to see if your provider contract is compatible with current consumers.